 Purpose: To develop and validate a regularization approach of optimizing B1-insensitivity of the quantitative magnetization transfer (qMT) pool-size ratio (F).

 Theory and Methods: An expression describing the impact of B1-inaccuracies on qMT fitting parameters was derived using a sensitivity analysis.
-To simultaneously optimize for robustness against noise and B1-inaccuracies, the optimization condition was defined as the Cramér-Rao lower bound (CRLB) regularized by the B1-sensitivity expression for the parameter-of-interest (F). qMT protocols were iteratively optimized from an initial search space (12 MT flip-angles, 26 off-resonance frequencies), with and without B1-regularization (using a B1-dependent T1 mapping method – variable flip angle).
+To simultaneously optimize for robustness against noise and B1-inaccuracies, the optimization condition was defined as the Cramér-Rao lower bound (CRLB) regularized by the B1-sensitivity expression for the parameter-of-interest (F). qMT protocols were iteratively optimized from an initial search space, with and without B1-regularization.
 Three 10-point qMT protocols (Uniform, CRLB, CRLB+B1-regulatization) were compared using Monte Carlo simulations for a wide range of conditions (SNR, B1-inaccuracies, tissues).

 Results: The B1-regularized CRLB optimization protocol resulted in the best robustness of F against B1-errors, for a wide range of SNR and for both white and grey matter tissues.
 For SNR = 100, this protocol resulted in errors of less than 1% in mean F values for B1-errors ranging between -10 to 20%, the range of B1 values typically observed in vivo in the human head at field strengths of 3 T and less.
 Both CRLB-optimized protocols resulted in the lowest σF values for all SNRs, and did not increase in the presence of B1-inaccuracies.

 Conclusion: This work demonstrates a regularized optimization approach for improving the robustness of auxiliary measurements (e.g. B1) sensitivity of qMT parameters, particularly the pool-size ratio (F).
-If desired, it may be possible to omit B1 mapping altogether without substantially biasing the fitted pool-size ratio values.
+Predicting substantially less B1-sensitivity using protocols optimized with this method, B1 mapping could even be omitted for qMT studies primarily interested in F.

 Keywords: Magnetization Transfer, pool-size ratio, B1 mapping, Cramér-Rao lower bound, optimization, sensitivity analysis.

 INTRODUCTION